fernandopal/yato/README.md

 # Self hosting guide
 **First of all, a list of what you need to have:**
+- Java 14 or later installed on the machine you're going to run yato
 - An app created at [discord developer portal](https://discord.com/developers)
 - A MongoDB database (free tier of [mongodb atlas](https://www.mongodb.com/cloud/atlas) it's ok for small bots)
 - A Google application with [youtube data api V3](https://developers.google.com/youtube/v3) enabled